VATSALVARSHNEY108/B.O.I.-MARK-2/docs/VATSAL_NAME_CHANGE.md

 ---

-## 🤖 What VATSAL Says
+## 🤖 What BOI Says

-VATSAL will now greet you with personalized messages and address you appropriately:
+BOI will now greet you with personalized messages and address you appropriately:

 ```
 Good morning, Sir.
 All systems are operational and ready for your commands.